Healthy, high quality treats are important at any time, but especially if your dog has specific wellness issue.

 Walk into any pet supply store and you’ll see a vast array of dog treats.
 But a lot of those colorfully packaged goodies are unhealthy choices.
 Full of questionable ingredients, not to mention artificial colors and flavors, they’re little more than junk food for dogs.
 The good news is that rising consumer demand for healthier food and treat choices has resulted in a growing selection of high quality dog treats made from whole, natural ingredients.
 The trick is separating the good from the bad when you walk into the store.

 As you would with pet food, start by reading labels and avoiding all products that contain a lot of grains, animal by-products, synthetic additives and other chemicals.
 Also avoid treats that aren’t manufactured and sourced in North America.
 Jerky and bully sticks from China can be especially problematic, and there have been recalls on these products over the last several years.
-For quality, natural, domestically-sourced bully sticks and jerky, ADK Antler Products is one example of a good company to turn to.

 Choosing healthy treats is crucial for every dog, but you need to be even more vigilant if your canine is a senior or has specific health concerns such as obesity or allergies.